 Once you meet your deductible, your coverage kicks in 100%.
 High Deductible Plan F will pick up your portion of Medicare cost-sharing for the rest of the year.

 Any costs out of your pocket for Parts A and B services get counted towards the deductible.
 These services include Medicare Part A and B deductibles, co-pays, or coinsurance.
 These will also include excess charges.

-Medicare Supplement High Deductible Plan F Costs
+Medicare Supplement High Deductible Plan F chart

 This Medicare Supplement Insurance costs between $30 to $90 a month.
 The actual premium will vary based on your age and the resident state.

-High Deductible Plan F and the High Deductible Plan G Differences
+High Deductible Plan F and the High Deductible Plan G differences

 HDF and HDG are essentially the same plans.
 Both have the same deductible.
 Once reached, all out-of-pocket costs for Part A or B services are covered.